is available for Magento® 2

-- the Automatic assignation enabled on Yes in Stores > Settings > Config > Wyomind > Advanced Inventory
+- the Automatic assignation enabled on Yes in:

 - the Assignation method on Assign orders depending on specific rules in the Inventory settings tab of a point of sale configuration

 You need to define assignation rules for each point of sale or warehouse.
-For this, go to Sales > Point of Sale > Manage POS / WH, choose a point of sale and click on Edit.
+For this, choose a point of sale and click on Edit from:

 In the Inventory settings tab, make sure you have selected Assign orders depending on specific rules.
 Here you can write your own assignation rules using the same syntax as the Owebia Shipping extension (with their agreement).

 By default, the assignation rules are defined on “*” which means that the point of sale/warehouse will manage orders from worldwide.
-If the field is empty, the pos/wh won't assign any order (except when the pickup method is enabled which allows customers to choose the point of sale where they want to pickup their orders).
+If the field is empty, the pos/wh won't assign any order.

 Below are some examples that you can use in the Assignation rules field: